PROGRAM OBJECTIVES

 Addiction is a multi-factorial disease having psychosocial, genetic, spiritual and metabolic components.
 The most significant mechanism of this disease process is manifest through neuropsychological insult within the Brain Reward Cascade Model known as REWARD DEFICIENCY SYNDROME (RDS) (1).

-It is estimated that up to 20% - 30% of our nation's population suffers from the disease of addiction.
-Since recovery and recovering individuals require total avoidance of all mood altering substances, our graduates can become this nation’s greatest primary intervention resource for America’s leading health care concern.
+By error of ommission, the leading cause of death and crime is addiction.
+It is estimated that up to 20% of our nation's population suffers from the disease of addiction.
+Since "treatment works but comprehensive treatment and intervention works better"(2), our training prepares graduates to become this nation's greatest primary intervention resource for America's leading health concern.

-The medical model or disease concept of addiction establishes the Brain Reward Cascade as the hallmark of compulsive disorders along with the five addictions, which are: Chemical, Food, Work, Sex, and Gambling.
+The medical model or disease concept of addiction establishes the Brain Reward Cascade as the hallmark of the 7 compulsive disorders: (ADHD, Tourette's, Asperger's, Autism, Learning Disabilities, Affective Disorders, & Anti-Social Personality Disorders) as well as the five addictions: (Chemical, Food, Work, Sex, and Gambling).

 UPON SUCCESSFUL COMPLETION OF THE 150 HOUR, 10 MODULE PROGRAM AND EXAMINATION, THE "C.Ad."
-CERTIFIED ADDICTIONOLOGIST DESIGNATION IS GRANTED AND IN THE 300 HOUR, 20 MODULE PROGRAM, THE "DACACD" DIPLOMATE IS GRANTED.
-These programs prepare you with the skills required to become this nation’s primary intervention resource in addiction intervention, treatment & management.
-By developing important new skills and learning the most effective up to date techniques (2), this program will allow the participant to gain the most significant experience available.
-Therefore we are committed to supporting a diversified and comprehensive broadly based program utilizing both the didactic method and the experiential approach in teaching.
-This will allow both the "C.Ad." and "DACACD" designates the opportunity to function in hospitals, residential treatment centers, outpatient programs, federal, state and county criminal justice programs, as well as meeting individual needs that may present themselves in their private practice setting.
-Federal funding and research grants are knocking at the door.
+CERTIFIED ADDICTIONOLOGIST CREDENTIAL IS GRANTED AND IN THE 300 HOUR, 20 MODULE PROGRAM, THE "DACACD" DIPLOMATE (BOARD CERTIFICATION) IS GRANTED.
+These two programs prepare you with the skills required to become this nation’s primary intervention resource in addiction & compulsive disorders intervention, treatment & recovery management.
+By developing important new skills and learning the most effective up to date techniques, this program will allow the participant to gain the most significant experience available.
+Therefore we are committed to supporting a diversified and comprehensive broadly based program utilizing both the didactic method and the applied clinical approach in teaching.
+This will allow both the "C.Ad." and "DACACD" designates a more enjoyable classroom experience leading to successful opportunities to function in hospitals, residential treatment centers, outpatient programs, federal, state and county criminal justice programs, as well as in their private practice setting.
+Federal, Stqate & County funding and research grants are knocking at the door.

 ARE YOU PROPERLY CREDENTIALED?